EC315 Behavioral Economics (Fall 2017)

 - Ability to understand the role of psychology in economics

-- Better ability to make real-world decisions (hopefully ;-))
+- Better ability to make real-world decisions (hopefully J)

-For this course, we will use a textbook as well as a series of relevant journal articles.
-The textbook is called “A Course in Behavioral Economics” by Erik Angner and has to be bought by the student (Palgrave MacMillan, 2nd edition preferably).
-All additional readings will be provided as necessary as the course progresses.
+For this course, we will not use a textbook but a reader consisting of relevant journal articles/book chapters that has to be bought by the student.
+If you want to buy an additional textbook as background reading, I can recommend “A Course in Behavioral Economics” by Erik Angner (Palgrave MacMillan, 2nd edition preferably).
+Additional readings will be provided as necessary as the course progresses.
 At the end of the syllabus, you’ll also find an assortment of background literature to the topics covered in class (the background literature is not mandatory but provides a first, non-technical introduction to the course; these books should also be in our library).

 Attendance at ALL classes is expected.
 More than two absences (that is absences from two sessions of 90 minutes) in a semester will significantly affect the grade for the course.
 The two absences are meant as insurance policy for you in case of illness or other unforeseen yet important events outside of the classroom.

-Assessment will be based on attendance, preparation for classes, regular and active participation, professionalism (see below), as well as one in-class presentation, one shorter essay (1500 words), peer-grading of the short essay of a co-student, and a longer final essay (3500 words).
+Assessment will be based on attendance, preparation for classes, regular and active participation, professionalism (see below), as well as one in-class presentation, one shorter essay (1500 words), peer-grading of the short essay of a co-student, an outline for the longer final essay and said longer final essay (3500 words).

 Policy on Late Submission of Essays